Gregorian calendar: Old Style and New Style dates

 "Old Style" (O.S.) and "New Style" (N.S.) indicate dating systems before and after a calendar change, respectively.
 Usually, this is the change from the Julian calendar to the Gregorian calendar as enacted in various European countries between 1582 and the early 20th century.

-In England, Wales, Ireland and Britain's American colonies, there were two calendar changes, both in 1752.
+In England, Wales, Ireland, and Britain's American colonies, there were two calendar changes, both in 1752.
 The first adjusted the start of a new year from Lady Day (25 March) to 1 January (which Scotland had done from 1600), while the second discarded the Julian calendar in favour of the Gregorian calendar, removing 11 days from the September 1752 calendar to do so.
 To accommodate the two calendar changes, writers used dual dating to identify a given day by giving its date according to both styles of dating.

 For countries such as Russia where no start of year adjustment took place, O.S. and N.S. simply indicate the Julian and Gregorian dating systems.
 Many Eastern Orthodox countries continue to use the older Julian calendar for religious purposes.

 Proleptic Gregorian calendar

-Extending the Gregorian calendar backwards to dates preceding its official introduction produces a proleptic calendar, which should be used with some caution.
-For ordinary purposes, the dates of events occurring prior to 15 October 1582 are generally shown as they appeared in the Julian calendar, with the year starting on 1 January, and no conversion to their Gregorian equivalents.
+Extending the Gregorian calendar backwards to dates preceding its official introduction in a particular jurisdiction produces a proleptic calendar, which should be used with some caution.
+For ordinary purposes, the dates of events occurring prior to 15 October 1582 are generally shown as they appeared in the Julian calendar, with the year starting on 1 January, and no conversion to a putative Gregorian equivalents.
 For example, the Battle of Agincourt is universally considered to have been fought on 25 October 1415 which is Saint Crispin's Day.

-Usually, the mapping of new dates onto old dates with a start of year adjustment works well with little confusion for events that happened before the introduction of the Gregorian calendar.
-But for the period between the first introduction of the Gregorian calendar on 15 October 1582 and its introduction in Britain on 14 September 1752, there can be considerable confusion between events in continental western Europe and in British domains in English language histories.

-Events in continental western Europe are usually reported in English language histories as happening under the Gregorian calendar.
+But for the period between 15 October 1582 and 14 September 1752 (the date of its legal introduction in the British Empire), a significant risk of misunderstanding arises in English language texts.
+(The equivalent issue arises in Russian (until 1917) and Greek (until 1923) language texts.)
+This can happen when the same event has two different dates (which may even have a different year number): one as recorded using the Gregorian date in (some) continental European histories and the other using the Julian date in English history sources.
+Even then, events that happened on the Continent are usually reported in English language histories according to the local convention where the event occurred, so usually the Gregorian calendar.
 For example, the Battle of Blenheim is always given as 13 August 1704.
-Confusion occurs when an event affects both.
+Confusion may occur when an event affects both.
 For example, William III of England set sail from the Netherlands on 11 November 1688 (Gregorian calendar) and arrived at Brixham in England on 5 November 1688 (Julian calendar).

-Shakespeare and Cervantes seemingly died on exactly the same date (23 April 1616), but Cervantes predeceased Shakespeare by ten days in real time (as Spain used the Gregorian calendar, but Britain used the Julian calendar).
-This coincidence encouraged UNESCO to make 23 April the World Book and Copyright Day.

-Astronomers avoid this ambiguity by the use of the Julian day number.